EdoardoLaGreca/scrtp/doc/protocol.md

 If the first frame does not arrive due to a packet loss, the client waits until the next DCT-only frame.

-### Concurrency
+### Asynchronous I/O

 A sequential approach would be ideal if the window did not update (unless on user input) and had no animations.
 In a modern world, it is not conceivable to use a sequential approach hoping that the final user will not need window updates in-between input signals.

-To deal with this issue, Scrtp takes advantage of concurrency.
-The frames sent by the server are concurrently independent of the input signals sent by the client, as if they were sent in two different channels.
+To deal with this issue, Scrtp takes advantage of asynchronous I/O. The frames sent by the server are concurrently independent of the input signals sent by the client, as if they were sent in two different channels.

 ## Structure of packets